baumbit/treebit/TREEBIT.md

 This is achieved by means of a crowd sourced scoring mechanism.
 All messages gets a score that serves the purpose of being a subjective local source of truth.
 Since value is subjective, one user might put a higher score on certain messages and another user might score differently.
-The network participants (here on after referred to as peers) exchanges these scores with oneanother.
+The network participants (here on after referred to as peers) exchanges these scores with one another.
 Those messages that all peers have given a high score, will be propagated first.
 In one group of peers, certain messages will be the most favoured.
 In another group of peers, other message will be those with the highest score.